swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-2-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 - [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state
 - [ ] Model cannot be easily used from outside of the experiment context
+- [ ] Model requires manual publication to the artifact registry
 - [ ] Model is not accessible on the Internet and cannot be used anywhere
 - [ ] Model requires manual deployment on the cluster
 - [ ] Model cannot be trained on hardware other than the local machine